mesg-foundation/engine/README.md

 To build an application, follow the [Quickstart Guide](#quickstart-guide)

-If you'd like to build Services and share it with the community, go to the [Services](#services) section.
+If you'd like to build Services and share them with the community, go to the [Services](#services) section.

 To help us build and maintain MESG Core, refer to the [Contribute](#contribute) section below.